Medix: Out-of-Distribution Detection from Unlabeled Wild Data via Robust Gradient Statistics: Theoretical Analysis

+Theorem~\ref{thm:outlier_misclassification_bound} focuses on the standard contamination regime \(0<\pi\le 1/2\), where the wild sample is primarily InD but contains an unknown OOD fraction.
+This is the natural regime for median-based robust filtering: when OOD points form a majority, the coordinate-wise median is no longer anchored by the InD component.
+The theorem assumes that the EWM of the true InD gradients in the wild set is close to the InD reference gradient.
+The following corollary provides a sufficient high-probability condition for this reference accuracy assumption under bounded fourth moments of the true InD gradients.

-\end{theorem} \end{mdframed} Theorem~\ref{thm:outlier_misclassification_bound} complements the previous result by bounding the fraction of OOD points mistakenly retained as InD.
+Theorem~\ref{thm:outlier_misclassification_bound} complements the previous result by bounding the fraction of OOD points mistakenly retained as InD.
 Together, Theorems~\ref{thm:inlier_misclassification_bound} and~\ref{thm:outlier_misclassification_bound} provide a two-sided guarantee for the robustness of the Medix filtering method.
 The inlier and outlier misclassification rates are governed by a balance between the following three effects:

-\textbf{Contamination Effect.} For Theorem~\ref{thm:inlier_misclassification_bound}, even when the wild dataset contains a significant fraction $\pi$ of OOD points, the median-based criterion remains stable as long as $\pi < 0.5$.
-This is reflected in the $\pi / [2(1 - \pi)]$ term of the bound, which increases with $\pi$ and encodes the risk that OOD gradients may skew the EWM.
-Conversely, Theorem~\ref{thm:outlier_misclassification_bound} includes a symmetric penalty $\frac{1 - \pi}{2\pi}$, quantifying the difficulty of isolating OOD points when they are underrepresented.
+\textbf{Contamination Effect.} For Theorem~\ref{thm:inlier_misclassification_bound}, the term $\pi/(1-\pi)$ captures the unavoidable OOD-to-InD displacement budget.
+Because the ideal filter retains $M_{\mathrm{in}}$ samples, each retained OOD point displaces one true InD point.
+This term is nontrivial in the standard contamination regime $\pi<1/2$.
+Conversely, Theorem~\ref{thm:outlier_misclassification_bound} includes the penalty $(1-\pi)/(2\pi)$, reflecting the difficulty of isolating OOD points when they are underrepresented.

 \textbf{Concentration Effect.} Both bounds exploit the sub-Gaussian nature of the gradient coordinates.
-For InD data, this ensures that most gradients concentrate near $\bar{\nabla}_{\text{in}}$, keeping the median stable even in finite samples.
+For InD data, this ensures that most gradients concentrate near $\bar{\nabla}_{\mathrm{in}}$, keeping the median stable even in finite samples.
 For OOD points, concentration around $\mu_{\mathrm{out}}$ allows us to quantify the risk that a misaligned OOD sample slips past the filter.
-These concentration effects decay as $1/\sqrt{m}$, where $m$ is the number of samples from each class.
+These concentration terms decay as $1/\sqrt{m}$, with constants depending on the mixture proportions: $(1-\pi)^{-2}$ for the inlier bound and $\pi^{-2}$ for the outlier bound.

 \textbf{Separation Effect.} Unique to Theorem~\ref{thm:outlier_misclassification_bound}, this effect quantifies how far the OOD mean gradient must lie from the InD mean gradient in order to reliably reject OOD samples.
-The exponential term $\exp(-(\Delta - \varepsilon)^2 / 2\sigma_{\mathrm{out}}^2)$ captures this trade-off: the more separated the distributions, the less likely it is for OOD gradients to fool the filter.
+The exponential term $\exp(-(\Delta - \epsilon)^2 / 2\sigma_{\mathrm{out}}^2)$ captures this trade-off: the more separated the distributions, the less likely it is for OOD gradients to fool the filter.